 I’m not sure why our current Concealed Pistol License needs a photo on it.
 The CPL card must be carried with your state issued ID.
 Before 2000 a CPL didn’t have a photo on it (see photo above).
 Continue reading CPL Application Photo

 What is the difference between CCW and CPL?
 Continue reading CCW or CPL?

 Michigan law requires:

-An individual licensed to carry a concealed pistol who is stopped by a police officer while in possession of a pistol shall immediately disclose to the police officer that he or she is carrying a concealed pistol either on their person or in their motor vehicle.
+An individual licensed under this act to carry a concealed pistol and who is carrying a concealed pistol and who is stopped by a peace officer shall immediately disclose to the peace officer that they are carrying a pistol concealed upon his or her person or in his or her vehicle.
 [MCL 28-245f]

 If you are stopped while driving (notice the law does not say “while driving,” but we’ll cover that in more detail later) you should carefully consider the following: